openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

  ```

  The {playerUID} has either a P in front of the number which indicates that this is a player or a G to indicate this is a group.

- **Note: It seems at the moment that the dynamic channels are only work correctly if things are managed via UI.**

 ## Full Example